Miners suspend operations in Chile as heavy rains flood roads

 Mining minister Aurora Williams said there had not been any significant damage to large- and medium-sized mines, and the suspensions were preventative.

-Other mines affected by the rains include Antofagasta's Michilla mine and Centinela copper complex, Anglo American PLC's Mantoverde and Lundin Mining Corp's Candelaria.
+Other mines affected by the rains include Antofagasta's (ANTO.L) Michilla mine and Centinela copper complex, Anglo American PLC's (AAL.L) Mantoverde and Lundin Mining Corp's (LUN.TO) Candelaria.

-BHP Billiton did not confirm whether its Escondida operation, the world's largest copper mine, had been affected.
+BHP Billiton (BLT.L) (BHP.AX) did not confirm whether its Escondida operation, the world's largest copper mine, had been affected.

 "We continue to monitor the situation to ensure the safety of our employees and assess the impacts on our sites," said a BHP Billiton company spokeswoman.